 Another technique is image repurposing.

 I use Easil to create my images.
 It’s very easy to create an image, then repurpose and resize it into different graphics based on what platform I want to share the image on.
 Another option is Canva.
 Either tool works great.
 Just create a template first, and then you can quickly edit for images, Pinterest graphics, and infographics for each episode.

 With text repurposing, you can turn your podcasts and live shows into blog posts, Tweets, emails and courses, content upgrades, or even add to platforms like Quora or Reddit.

 I like to add the video to Descript or Rev to transcribe the file automatically.
 Then I can quickly turn it into a blog, which you can see examples of on the Podcast page of my website.
 If you click on each episode, there is a podcast player and the transcription in blog format for you to read.

 To wrap it up, I also want to share three potential problems you need to be aware of.

 The next problem is not respecting the platform.
 Remember that different channels are different.
 My LinkedIn audience is not the same as my Facebook audience.
-I always treat my different audiences with respect.
-I don’t add all of my content everywhere; I work to build my communities on different channels.
+I always treat my different audiences with respect and try not to add all of my content everywhere.
+I work to build my communities on different channels.

 Finally: consistency.
 If you aren’t consistent, that’s going to be a bad thing.
 Make sure that for every episode you record, whether it is a weekly or monthly live show, you turn each one into a podcast or social post.